Burning the Daze

 Burning the Daze is the third studio album by American singer-songwriter Marc Cohn, released in 1998 on Atlantic Records.
 The album peaked at number 114 on the Billboard 200 Chart.

+Reception

+Writing for AllMusic, Stephen Thomas Erlewine stated that Burning the Daze "follows the same musical pattern as his first two albums — it's adult contemporary pop with slight folk and country influences".
+He believed that Cohen had tended to "polish his productions a little too much, which lessens the melodic impact of the songs somewhat", but concluded there were "a number of solid songs here" and it was "worthwhile for fans".

 Track listing

 All tracks written by Marc Cohn, except where noted.